Victoria Falls National Park: Entrance Fee and Travel Guide

 Practical Information for Victoria Falls National Park

-• What to expect: 2 hours of exploring Victoria Falls National Park with few other tourists
+• What to expect: 2 hours of exploring Victoria Falls National Park with a few other tourists

 • Bring: Mosquito spray and cash